sudo event and I/O log server

 To generate a client certificate, repeat the process above using a different file name.

 To use TLS for client/server communication, both

 sudo_logsrvd and the

 plugin need to be configured to use TLS.
 Configuring

 sudo_logsrvd for TLS requires the following

 settings, assuming the same path names used earlier:

-# If set, secure connections with TLS 1.2 or 1.3. tls = true # Path to the certificate authority bundle file in PEM format. tls_cacert = /etc/ssl/sudo/cacert.pem # Path to the server's certificate file in PEM format. tls_cert = /etc/ssl/sudo/certs/logsrvd_cert.pem # Path to the server's private key file in PEM format. tls_key = /etc/ssl/sudo/private/logsrvd_key.pem
+# Listen on port 30344 for TLS connections to any address. listen_address = *:30344(tls) # Path to the certificate authority bundle file in PEM format. tls_cacert = /etc/ssl/sudo/cacert.pem # Path to the server's certificate file in PEM format. tls_cert = /etc/ssl/sudo/certs/logsrvd_cert.pem # Path to the server's private key file in PEM format. tls_key = /etc/ssl/sudo/private/logsrvd_key.pem

 The root CA cert (cacert.pem) must be